 Useful databases and websites

-In this article, we describe some of the most frequently used databases at KI and some websites where you can find useful medical information.
-In KIB Finder, you will find many more databases and other resources you can use when you search for information.
+At this page, we describe some of the most frequently used databases at KI and some websites where you can find useful medical information.
+On the page Databases & e-resources you will find many more databases and other resources you can use when you search for information.
 There is more information on the Access page about how you find the material you have access to via the library.

 Web of Science

 Web of Science is an interdisciplinary database containing, among other fields, science and medicine.
 Web of Science has no subject heading list; you have to do free text searches.
 This means you have to search with different synonyms and you must use refined search aids such as the Boolean operators (AND/OR), truncation and phrase searching.

 In addition to references to articles, Web of Science also has information about citations, i.e. which articles have referred to a certain article.
 This means that you can see how many times an article has been cited.
 You can also use the citations to trace the research back in time or ahead in time.